Willyb15/Data-Science-Python/Week1/intro_unix_lec.md

 bread and butter:

-* `pwd` - Stands for `print working directory`; this will write the full pathname of the current working directory to standard output (the terminal)
+* `pwd` - Stands for `print working directory`; this will write the full pathname of the current working directory to the terminal
-* `cd` - Stands for `change directory`; this will allow you to navigate between different folders/directories in your terminal
+* `cd` - Stands for `change directory`; this will allow you to navigate between different folders/directories in your directory structure
 * `ls` - Stands for `list`; this will list the files in the current working directory